AlexandreYembo/webapi-nodejs-jwt/README.md

 ![Alt text](https://github.com/AlexandreYembo/webapi-nodejs-jwt/blob/master/images/project-running.png "Project running")

 The image above points that the application is running.
 You can test using some third application.
 I recommend to use Postman, but you are free to choose anyone.
+If you choose for Postman you can use this collection, just import this one using this link: https://www.getpostman.com/collections/2ae2cd24436d44c2d3be

 The images bellow point the application running on Postman: